The First Trading Day of the Month Trading Strategy: Strategies, Backtest Insights, and Performance Analysis

 The return on the first trading day of the month

 Let’s check the return from the close of the last trading day until the close of the first trading day of the month.
-This is the result of the SPY from inception to July 2021:
+This is the result of the SPY from its inception in 1993 until today:

-If we look further back, we can see that the strategy didn’t work very well (GSPC – the S&P 500 cash index):
+If we look further back, we can see that the strategy didn’t work very well (GSPC – the S&P 500 cash index) until the mid-80s:

 The gain from the close of the last trading day until the close of the first trading day is evenly divided between close to open and open to close.
 This is the return from the close until the open of the first trading day of the month:

-The average gain per trade is 0.13% – thus the gains are evenly distributed from the close to the open, and from the open to the close of the first trading day.
-The “day trade gains” are far higher than on any random day.
+The average gain per trade is 0.14% – thus, the gains are almost evenly distributed from the close to the open and from the open to the close of the first trading day.
+The “day trade gains” are far higher than on any random day (which is around zero).

 The first trading day of the month effect can be improved